Wyoming Library

 Chess Club

-Learn to play chess at Wyoming Library every Thursday from 3 to 4:30 PM!
+Learn to play chess at Wyoming Library every Wednesday from 3 to 4:30 PM!
+Yes, we switched to Wednesdays in the new year.
 Recommended for ages 8 and Up!
-Sharpen Your Skills of Collaboration, Visualization, risk/benefit analysis,…
+Sharpen Your Skills of…

 Movie Days!